Management Advancement Research Center (MARC)

 The MARC Team

 The MARC team is led by the Director MARC, Dr. Sadia Nadeem and Deputy Director Dr. Muhammad Abbas.
-The core team includes Qaiser Shafi, Sarah Khan, and Hamnah Rahat.
+The core team includes Dr. Sarah Khan, Dr. Aneka Sufi, Dr. Hamnah Rahat, and Qaiser Shafi.
 Other faculty members, researchers, and students join the MARC team on a project-by-project basis.
-The team is committed to taking on projects which contribute to the body of knowledge, yet at the same time provide a bridge between academia and practice.
+The team is dedicated to pursuing projects that contribute to the body of knowledge while fostering meaningful connections between academic inquiry and real-world practice.
 Businesses interested in initiating projects under MARC are welcome to contact the MARC team.

 Contact email for projects in various areas are:

-Leadership, gender diversity, Cross-Cultural HRM, performance management, and HR systems: Dr. Sadia Nadeem at sadia.nadeem@nu.edu.pk.
-Justice, Islamic work ethics, organizational politics, workplace stressors, and generative artificial intelligence: Dr. Muhammad Abbas at muhammad.abbas@nu.edu.pk.
+Islamic work ethics, organizational politics, workplace stressors, algorithmic HRM, human resource analytics, and generative artificial intelligence: Dr. Muhammad Abbas at muhammad.abbas@nu.edu.pk.

 Current Projects